Task dependent Deep LDA pruning of neural networks: Conclusion

 \section{Conclusion}

-In this paper, we have proposed a task-dependent neuron level end-to-end pruning approach with a LDA-Deconv utility that is aware of both final classification and its holistic cross-layer dependency.
-This is different from previous approaches with an indirect (usually less accurate) and/or local (individual weight or within 1-2 layers) utility measure.
-Our approach is able to prune convolutional, fully connected, modular, and hybrid deep structures and it provides a practical way to deep model design by finding both the desired types of filters as well as the number for each kind.
-Compared to fixed nets with sacrificed adaptability, we offer a range of models (trade-offs between accuracy and efficiency) that are suitable for the current task at hand.
-In facial trait classification on LFWA and Adience examples, our approach achieves greater complexity reductions than competing methods (over 98\% of VGG-16, 82\% of GoogLeNet parameters as well as 83\% of VGG-16, 64\% of GoogLeNet computations have been saved without obvious accuracy loss).
-The great pruning rates and structured nature of the approach offers great potential for installation on mobile devices without powerful GPUs.
+This paper proposes a task-dependent end-to-end pruning approach with a deep LDA utility that captures both final class separation and its holistic cross-layer dependency.
+This is different from approaches that are blind or pay no direct attention to task discriminative power and those with local (individual weights or within 1-2 layers) utility measures.
+The proposed approach is able to prune convolutional, fully connected, modular, and hybrid deep structures and it is useful for designing deep models by finding both the desired types of filters and the number for each kind.
+Compared to fixed nets, the method offers a range of models that are adapted for the inference task in question.
+On datasets of general objects and domain specific tasks (ImageNet, CIFAR100, LFWA and Adience), the approach achieves better performance and greater complexity reductions than competing methods and models.
+Moreover, the method is shown to be capable of generating compact models that are more robust to adversarial attacks and noises than the original unpruned model.
+The approach's global awareness of task discriminating power, high pruning rates, and its resulting models' robustness offer a great potential for installation of deep nets on mobile devices in many real-world applications.